ucu-cs/UCU_autotests/README.md

 After the setup, `test_compilation`, `test_words_count` and `test_integral` can be used from any folder.

 So when a new student's lab is received, what should be done:
 - check the `CMakeLists.txt`.
-Right now `test_compilation` works only if the `CMakeLists.txt` is consistent with the [template](https://github.com/ucu-cs/template_cpp) one.
+Currently, `test_compilation` works if only the `CMakeLists.txt` is consistent with the [template](https://github.com/ucu-cs/template_cpp).
-- run the `test_compilation` in a main lab's folder.
-It will create multiple executables in `./bin` folder.
-In case of warnings, consider relaunching the script with `-w` option (see `test_compilation --help` for more details).
+- run the `test_compilation` in the main lab's folder.
+It will create multiple executables in the `./bin` folder.
+In case of warnings, consider relaunching the script with the `-w` option (see `test_compilation --help` for more details).
 - read the output carefully - if there is PVS output, it will be in those logs.
 - run the student's program with `./bin/run_with...` executable files, to check it with sanitizers.
 - after that, if the lab is **words count** or **integral** - test it with correspondent `test_words_count` or `test_integral` (again, see `--help` for more details)